honeycombio/refinery/tools/convert/config.md

 events per second.
 The sampling algorithm attempts to make sure that the average throughput approximates this value, while also ensuring that all unique logs arrive at Honeycomb at least once per sampling period.
-The default value is 10 events per second.
 TODO: THROUGHPUT FOR THE CLUSTER

 Not eligible for live reload.